thenumbernine/Tensor/README.md

 - does a sym + ident make a sym as well? no... should it? yes but this opens a can of worms of tensor+tensor optimized storage. this is TensorSumResultImpl WIP.

+- index notation  ...
+	- dimension check at compile-time
+	- dimension-matching at compile-time
+	- and from that, index-multiply